Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Introduction

-\textbf{Limitations of state-of-the-art:} Here we introduce the term \gls{APFPR} to define the problem of run-to-run variability due to the combination of \gls{FPNA} and asynchronous parallel programming.
-Previous work~\cite{shanmugavelu2024impactsfloatingpointnonassociativityreproducibility} analyzed run-to-run variability from \gls{APFPR} in PyTorch functions and \gls{DL} models, notably GNNs.
-However, its impact on misclassification—crucial for accuracy and robustness—remains an open question.
-Here, we investigate how \gls{APFPR}-induced variability leads to misclassification.
-To our knowledge, existing tools evaluating robustness do not consider machine-level factors; in particular, they do not consider hardware-level fluctuations and how these could be exploited as attacks.
+\textbf{Limitations of State-of-The-Art:} We introduce the term \gls{APFPR} to define the problem of run-to-run variability due to the combination of \gls{FPNA} and asynchronous parallel programming.
+Previous work~\cite{shanmugavelu2024impactsfloatingpointnonassociativityreproducibility} analyzed this effect in PyTorch functions and \gls{DL} models, notably GNNs.
+However, its impact on misclassification---crucial for accuracy and robustness---remains an open question.
+Here, we investigate how \gls{APFPR}-induced variability leads to model misclassification.
+To our knowledge, existing methods evaluating robustness do not consider machine-level factors; in particular, \textit{they do not consider hardware-level fluctuations and how these could be exploited as attacks}.
 While the issue also applies identically to CPUs, here we focus on GPUs due to their widespread use in \gls{ML}.
+We highlight our main contributions as follows.
+All codes and artifacts are made available at \url{https://www.github.com/minnervva/fpna-robustness}.